haskell/cabal/HACKING.md

 * There are other resources listed on the [development wiki](https://github.com/haskell/cabal/wiki).

+* See [Cabal/tests/README.md] for information about writing package tests.

 Of particular value are the open issues list and the cabal-devel mailing list, which is a good place to ask questions.